KamoheloKoali/HI-Bot/README.md

   STUDENT_EMAIL="..."
 ```

-you can then run HI-Bot using
+Inside HI-Bot's repository, you can then run HI-Bot using

 ``` bash
   python3 main.py